tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian,

-This conflicts directly with their authoritarianism feudalism does not tack onto this

-give them an opt in functionality, influence is ww
+This conflicts directly with their authoritarianism feudalism does not tack onto this, they have systems of opression but they are post give them an opt in functionality, influence is ww

 - Whose at play